RoboticExplorationLab/roboticexplorationlab.github.io/join.md

 title: Joining
 ---

+## Lab Meetings
+Lab meetings are held in Durand 032 on Mondays at 11:00 am.
+Anyone interested is welcome to attend.

 ## Stanford Graduate Students

 If you have been admitted to Stanford and are interested in joining our lab, send Zac an email with your CV and a short description of your background and interests.